Yonle/Novelscript/README.md

 Currently, It supports these features:
 - Image, Sound, Music
 - UI customization
-- Engine speed changer (Text speed, etc)
+- Modifying Engine behavior (Text speed, etc)
+- Interactive
 - Loading more than 1 novelscripts is supported, Allowing for long storyline.